tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 In the silence, a soft, sinister hissing becomes audible.
 It's rhythmic, almost hypnotic, and seems to resonate from the very walls of the tunnel.

-The hissing grows louder, a sinister serenade that prickles the skin.
-Tuyết, just ahead of me, comes to an abrupt halt.
+The hissing grows louder, a serenade that prickles the skin.
 I peer over her shoulder, and my blood runs cold.

 Tuyết recoils, backing into me.
 I peer over her shoulder, and my blood runs cold.

-Emerging from the murky shadows of the tunnel, a monstrous sight unfolds before us.
+Emerging from the murky shadows, a monstrous sight unfolds before us.
 A two-headed viper, hideously mutated, its scales glistening with a sickly sheen under the flashlight's beam.
-Each head, larger than a man's fist, sways menacingly, forked tongues flickering in the stale air.
+Each head, larger than a man's, sways menacingly, forked tongues flickering in the stale air.
 Its eyes, beady and unblinking.

 We press our backs against the damp tunnel walls, our breaths shallow, trying to make ourselves as small and inconspicuous as possible.
-The viper's presence, a grotesque aberration of nature, fills the confined space with an air of impending doom.
+The conjoined creature hasn't seen us yet.

-I can feel Tuyết's hand gripping mine, her fingers digging into my palm with fear.
+I can feel Tuyết's hand gripping mine, her fingernails digging into my palm with fear.
 Every instinct screams at me to flee, but I know movement would be fatal.
-The viper’s heads sway in a hypnotic dance that spells death.

 In this tense standoff, a drop of sweat trickles down my forehead, stinging my eye.
 I blink hard, trying to maintain focus.
 The sudden, involuntary twitch of my eyelid causes the drop to fall to the ground with an almost imperceptible sound.

 But to the viper, it's a clarion call.
-Both heads snap towards the sound, their unblinking eyes narrowing, their bodies coiling in anticipation.
+Both heads snap towards the sound, their eyes narrowing, their bodies coiling in anticipation.

 The viper pounces on us, its dual heads striking with terrifying precision, jaws unhinging to reveal rows of dripping fangs.
 Tuyết and I dive in opposite directions, narrowly avoiding the venomous fangs.
 The creature's body, thick and sinewy, coils and twists with an unnatural agility.